-As you browse cocktail recipes, you will often find the measurements of ingredients listed in ounces, dashes, and splashes.
-Those are very straightforward and you know what to do.
-What happens when you come across one of the many cocktails that use the term "parts" instead?
+As you browse cocktail recipes, you will often find the measurements of ingredients listed in ounces, milliliters, dashes, and splashes.
+Those are very straightforward, but what happens when you come across a cocktail that uses the term "parts" instead?

-Measuring parts is quite easy.
-You will simply need to do a little math in order to make a great drink.
-Don't worry, though, it's not hard math.
+Measuring parts is quite easy, and you simply need to do a little math to make a great drink.
+To do this, it's helpful to understand the standard measurements used in cocktails.

 How to Measure Parts

-The easiest way to find out is to measure it with water.
-Simply pour one jigger of water at a time until the glass is full and translate that into ounces: four 1 1/2-ounce jiggers equals 6 ounces.
-Don't forget the ice, though.
-If your recipe calls for ice, fill the glass with it, then do the water test because ice significantly reduces the liquid volume you need.
+Glassware volume is not standard.
+Use water to determine the volume of any glass: Pour one jigger of water at a time until the glass is full and translate that into ounces: four 1 1/2-ounce jiggers equals 6 ounces.
+If your recipe calls for ice, fill the glass with ice before doing the water test because it significantly reduces the liquid volume you need.

 The Easiest Parts Conversion

-In many drink recipes, you can simply replace the word "parts" with "ounces."
-Look for recipes that have 1 1/2 parts or 2 parts for the base liquor (the sizes of the typical shot), then pour all of the ingredients with the measurements given.
+In the majority of drink recipes, you can simply replace the word "parts" with "ounces" (or "milliliters").
+Look for recipes that have 1 1/2 or 2 parts for the base liquor, then pour all of the ingredients with the measurements given.

 - 3/4 parts lemon juice